samhyams/samhyams.github.io/_posts/2024-11-16-spiroid-winglets.md

   alt: Spiroid winglet installed on wing
 ---

-After a busy 2 week break, I wanted to do a quick self-contained project to occupy myself.
+After a busy 2 week break, I wanted to do a quick self-contained project to occupy some time.
 Reading through my list of project ideas, one jumped out - a bullet point that simply said 'Spiroid'.
 This seemed perfect and only an hour later I had designed a replacement winglet for my Mini Caelus tiltrotor and was warming up the 3D printer.

 Unfortunately my LW-PLA printing profiles didn't seem to have survived the summer months unscathed, as the print quality left a lot to be desired despite running the spool through the filament dryer.
 I had split the part up into a few challenging geometries and two straight airfoil sections, so I elected to do the simple parts in LW-PLA and revert to standard PLA for the rest.
 Before I do any more 3D printing projects, recalibrating the LW-PLA profile is on top of the list of priorities.